Genivia/FuzzyMatcher/README.md

 The `MAX` parameter may be combined with one or more of the following flags:

-- `reflex::FuzzyMatcher::INS` allow character insertions (extra characters)
+- `reflex::FuzzyMatcher::INS` insertions allow extra character(s) in the input
-- `reflex::FuzzyMatcher::DEL` allow character deletions (missing characters)
+- `reflex::FuzzyMatcher::DEL` deletions allow missing character(s) in the input
-- `reflex::FuzzyMatcher::SUB` character substitutions count as one edit
+- `reflex::FuzzyMatcher::SUB` substitutions count as one edit
 - `reflex::FuzzyMatcher::BIN` ASCII/binary fuzzy matching (default is Unicode with Unicode pattern converter, see below)

-For example, to allow approximate pattern matches to include up to three character insertions, but no deletions or substitutions (this is actually the most efficient fuzzy matching possible):
+For example, to allow approximate pattern matches to include up to three character insertions, but no deletions or substitutions (allowing insertions only is actually the most efficient fuzzy matching possible):

     reflex::FuzzyMatcher matcher(regex, 3 | reflex::FuzzyMatcher::INS, INPUT);